JJag/leftpad-rs/README.md

-# leftpad
+# leftpad-rs
-This crate was created to demonstrate features of `cargo`
+This project was created to demonstrate features of `cargo` - it's not meant for real-world usage.